posthtml/posthtml-css-modules/README.md

   title: '_article__tile _heading'
 }
 ```
-You can use both JS and JSON for declaration, as long as the file could be required via `require()`.
+You can use both JS and JSON for a declaration, as long as the file could be required via `require()`.

 ```js
 var posthtml = require('posthtml');